 - Beak trimming.
 Beak trimming of layers in the EU is only permitted up to 10 days of age.
 Compared to the situation without any legislation there will be additional feed costs (higher feed intake during rearing) and higher mortality rates. - Density.
-Additional housing costs for increasing the space allowance per hen from 450 cm to 550 cm. - Enriched cages.
-Costs of conversion from conventional to enriched cages.
+Additional housing costs for increasing the space allowance per hen from 450 cm2 to 550 cm2. - Enriched cages.
+Costs of conversion from conventional to enriched cages with an increase in space allowance towards 750 cm2

-In this study the costs were estimated for the year 2015 based on the average situation in the illustrated EU countries using the method described by Van Horne (2012).
-It should be stated that there can be a difference in the actual situation per country or per region.
-Manure disposal costs are an example for this with high costs in certain high poultry concentration areas and just low or no costs at all in other regions with a small number of poultry farms.
+In this study the costs were estimated for the year 2017 based on the average situation in the illustrated EU countries, using the method described by Van Horne (2012).
+The actual situation can differ per country or per region.
+Manure disposal costs are an example for this, with high costs in certain high poultry concentration areas and much lower costs in other regions, with a small number of poultry farms.
 Figure 1.1 provides all the cost components of the specific legislation.
-The additional costs directly related to EU legislation are 16% of the total production costs of eggs for the situation in 2015.
+The additional costs directly related to EU legislation are 16% of the total production costs of eggs for the situation in 2017.

-Figure 1.1 Basic production costs (84%) and costs directly related to EU legislation (16%) in 2015
+Figure 1.1 Basic production costs (84%) and costs directly related to EU legislation (16%) in 2017

 Animal welfare legislation gives the largest increase in production costs.
-First by increase of the space allowance from 450 cm to 550 cm in 2003, followed by the minimum standard with enriched cages in 2012.
-Other important legislation causing an increase in costs are environmental protection (reduction of ammonia emission), ban on meat-and-bone meal and Salmonella control.
+First, by increasing the space allowance from 450 cm2 to 550 cm2 in 2003, followed by the minimum standard with enriched cages (minimum 750 cm2 per hen) in 2012.
+Other important legislation causing an increase in costs are environmental protection (reduction of ammonia emission), a ban on meat and bone meal and Salmonella control.

 Future European and national legislation may further increase the production costs of eggs.
 The Member States have the competence to impose stricter rules for their territory in a number of areas.
 Additional legislation has already been implemented or will be implemented on several topics in the coming years.
-Examples are reduction of fine dust emission (Germany and the Netherlands) and a ban on beak trimming (Germany and the Netherlands).
+Examples are reduction of fine dust emission (Germany and the Netherlands) and no beak trimming (Germany and the Netherlands).